jsiek/gradual-typing-in-agda/LogRel/BlogGradualGuaranteeLogRel.lagda.md

 Notice how in the above definition, we no longer need to quantify over the extra `j` where `j ≤ k`.
-The implication operator `→ˢ` of the `StepIndexedLogic` instead takes care of that complication; ensuring that our logical relation is downward closed.
+The implication operator `→ˢ` of the `StepIndexedLogic` instead takes care of that complication, ensuring that our logical relation is downward closed.

-In the case for relating
+In the case for relating two values of the unknown type `★`, two injections are related if they are injections from the same ground types and if the underlying values are related later.

 ```
 LRᵥ (.★ , .★ , unk⊑unk) dir (V ⟨ G !⟩) (V′ ⟨ H !⟩)